wp-plugins/buddypress-media/readme.txt

 **Important:** Please provide a **URL** of the site/web page when requesting support.

-We only provide support on our [free support forum] (http://rtcamp.com/groups/buddypress-media/forum/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media).
+We only provide support on our [free support forum](http://rtcamp.com/groups/buddypress-media/forum/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media).

 == Installation ==